frawamudi/alx-low_level_programming/0x0B-malloc_free/README.md

-C malloc and free functions
+C malloc and free function